Douglas Gretzler: Acquaintance

 In August 1973, Steelman traveled to Colorado, ostensibly to briefly visit his sister.
 Although Frances initially welcomed her brother into her home, he soon outstayed his welcome, but refused to leave her household—remaining in an unfurnished area of the house and refusing to pay rent or find employment.
 Although Frances resented her brother's freeloading off her, and his refusal to return to California, Steelman's oldest niece, Terry Morgan, enjoyed her uncle's company.
 Via Terry, Steelman became acquainted with a 17-year-old named Marsha Renslow.
 She was one of many youngsters who became impressed with Steelman's outlandish stories of bravado and crime.
 The following month, Gretzler met Steelman at his sister's home.
 The two initially became acquainted via Renslow, who asked the pair to steal motorcycle parts for her one evening in late September.

 Although Gretzler had initially arrived in Denver to seek enough work to maintain his vehicle and feed his drug habit, he and Steelman soon became close friends, although Gretzler always considered himself the follower of the two.
 The pair frequently discussed their mutual desire to obtain quick cash via illicit means, with Steelman also teaching Gretzler how to snatch purses and checkbooks.
-Shortly thereafter, the two duped a teenage boy into providing them with a shotgun, and the two began devising ways of committing more serious crimes without being caught.
+Shortly thereafter, the two beat a teenage boy, stole his shotgun, and the two began devising ways of committing more serious crimes without being caught.
 They continued these discussions after Frances abandoned her home on September 30—just hours after Steelman had stolen her purse—and moved with her children into a nearby apartment, informing Steelman the house was to be repossessed in the coming days.